 - Instacart, which delivers from numerous stores, including the Loblaws stores, as well as Walmart and Bulk Barn.
-I’ve also never tried this one.
-I did see one person on Twitter that their Instacart order never arrived, and they never heard back after numerous attempts to contact them.
-(I checked back with her four days later).
+I’ve also never tried this one, but I’ve heard mixed reviews on social media.

 - Sunterra Market, will deliver for $8, if you live in Calgary or Edmonton.
 I’ve never used this either, but I have heard from one person that they have a short delivery window.
 (I haven’t been able to verify.)